-OK, so it might not really be powered by kisses much like number 8, but the promise behind it is when someone gets a kiss under the mistletoe it will light up one of the 50,000 red and white LEDs.
+OK, so it might not really be powered by kisses much like number 8, but the premise behind it is when someone gets a kiss under the mistletoe it will light up one of the 50,000 red and white LEDs.
 Someone is going to get sour lips by the time Christmas gets here.

 3 – Busting Shapes

-Bad dancing and Christmas go hand in hand, so what Nokia decided to do is use those awkward shapes everyone seems to throw at the seasonal dance and make a human powered Christmas tree!
+Bad dancing and Christmas go hand in hand, so what Nokia decided to do is use those awkward shapes everyone seems to throw at the seasonal dance and make a human-powered Christmas tree!
 Did they succeed?
 Who knows, but I like it.

 2 – The Festive Eel